A Dutch (baby) romance

 3. Remember to spread the butter around the skillet and stream the batter slowly but consistently, swirling it across the pan so it ends up evenly distributed.

 4. The idea to serve immediately is more for the wow factor of this blown pancake, but in case of any leftovers you may store them in an airtight container on the fridge and heat in a countertop oven or skillet.

 Powdered sugar to dust on top

 Preheat oven to 425°.
-Heat a cast iron or ovenproof skillet for 7 to 10 minutes.
+Place a cast iron or ovenproof skillet for 7 to 10 minutes in the oven.

-In a small saucepan melt the butter in medium to low heat and keep it warm.
+In the meantime melt the butter in a small saucepan over medium to low heat and keep it warm.

 Pour coconut milk in the blender jar.
 Add the rest of the ingredients and mix for a minute.
 Using a spoon scrap the bottom of the jar to make sure there’s no dry flour.
-Close the lid and mix again, this time increasing the speed a notch.
-Mix for an extra 30 to 45 seconds, until you see some bubbles start to form on the surface of the batter.
+Close the lid and mix again for an extra 20 to 30 seconds, until you see some bubbles start to form on the surface of the batter.

 Using silicon mittens remove pan from the oven.
 Immediately pour butter and spread to make it evenly distributed.
 Start pouring the pancake batter slowly but in a constant stream.
 You may move the jar in a circular motion to distribute the batter as evenly as possible.
 Using your silicon mittens again place pan in the oven.
-Bake for 20 to 25 minutes, until puffed and golden brown (my last version was perfect at 22 minutes).
+Bake for 15 to 20 minutes, until puffed and golden brown (my last version was perfect at 17 minutes).
 Take out of the oven and dust powdered sugar on top.
 Serve immediately.